Anshir08/Appointment-Management-System/README.md

 - **Only patients** can self-register. **Doctors** must be created by **admins**.
 - Doctors and Admins are allowed to log in directly.
 - **Home** and **Book Appointment** pages are public so guests can view and book appointments.
-- Appointment **date and time slots** are dynamically generated based on clinic working hours.
+- Appointment **date and time slots** are dynamically generated based on clinic working hours and availability.
 - Role-based routing implemented with **protected routes**.

 ---